Today’s post is all about Highly Sensitive People and the benefits embracing a simpler, more minimalist home and lifestyle can have for them.

 11. Change is particularly difficult and upsetting for you

 Most Highly Sensitive People have a daily routine they follow to feel grounded and avoid feeling overwhelmed.

 When they experience change, even exciting and positive changes, they often feel unsettled and overwhelmed.
 Highly Sensitive People also often require longer to adjust to changes in their lives than other people.

 Finding Ways to Cope as a Highly Sensitive Person

-Many different things can overwhelm a Highly Sensitive Person.
+Many different things can overwhelm Highly Sensitive People.
 The key to thriving as a Highly Sensitive Person is finding healthy ways to cope with things that overwhelm you.
-And work to limit or control your exposure to things that make you overwhelmed.
+And taking steps to limit or control your exposure to things you find overwhelming.

-We have the choice to intentionally create a home that can be our retreat.
-A refuge from the chaos and over stimulation of the outside world.
+You have the choice to intentionally create a home that can be your retreat.
+A refuge from the chaos and overstimulation of the outside world.
 A place to rest and recharge.
-A sanctuary.
-This applies not only for Highly Sensitive People, but for anyone.
+An environment that can become your sanctuary.

 Why Highly Sensitive People Need Minimalism